Skip to content

 Image Metadata

 If you are a user of the InvokeAI text-to-image generation tool, you can get quick access to the key settings used to generate the image, including the prompts, model and LoRAs in use, and the input images used for IPAdapters, ControlNets and the img2img raster layer.
-You can also display the full generation metadata in native JSON format and copy it to the clipboard.
+You can view the full metadata in its native JSON format, and copy and paste it.

 InvokeAI Metadata